TechnologyBrewery/habushu/README.md

 #### decryptPassword ####

-Specifies whether Habushu should attempt to decrypt the remote server password provided in Maven's `settings.xml file`.
+Specifies whether Habushu should attempt to decrypt the remote server password provided in Maven's `settings.xml` file.
 If `false`, the password will be retrieved as-is and assumed to be unencrypted.

 Warning: Storage of plain-text passwords is a security risk!
 This functionality is best used when the password is stored in a safe manner outside of Maven's native credential system, and is decrypted prior to execution (Jenkins credentials, for instance).